A Three-Charity Guatemalan Sampler

 The San Juan waterfront.
-Fisherman use these wooden boats to check their nets.
+Fishermen use these wooden boats to check their nets.

-Coots and fisherman near San Juan.
+Coots and fishermen near San Juan.
 No one is completely sure why, but the lake level has been rising over the past few years, drowning trees and houses.

 The entrance to the family compound.

 The Bizarro family's front door.
 Rising Minds, the organization I volunteered with, has developed a homestay program as a way for local families to earn additional income while giving visitors an unparalleled cultural immersion experience.

 My room had a large, comfortable bed and armoir.

 To my surprise it also had a large TV and a dvd player.
 I suspect the room doubles as the living room when they don't have a homestay guest.
 I'm not sure how the family got the money for the TV.